purposeindustries/intellyo-application-design-system/src/components/col/README.md

 # Col

-Chart Trace Summary Item is used to show a brief overview about your data.
+The `Col` component is used to separate the elements vertically.

 ## Props